Bordelaise Sauce Recipe

 Published December 18, 2024.
 This post may contain affiliate links.
 Please read my disclosure policy.

-This delicious classic bordelaise sauce is a rich red wine demi-glace reduction jam-packed with flavor and an excellent accompaniment to all your steak recipes.
-I first learned how to make this in the restaurant industry, and to this day, it’s one of my all-time favorite beef sauces.
+This classic Bordelaise Sauce recipe is a rich, red wine demi-glace reduction, bursting with deep, savory flavor, perfect for elevating any steak dish.
+I first learned to make it in the restaurant industry, and to this day, it remains one of my all-time favorite sauces for beef!

 Bordelaise

-Bordelaise sauce is a class French sauce of shallots, herbs, red wine, and demi-glace.
+Bordelaise sauce is a classic French sauce of shallots, herbs, red wine, and demi-glace.
 It is cooked for a short time to infuse the flavors and then is strained and commonly served with roasted cuts of beef.
-In the most traditional sense of the recipe, it would be garnished with poached minced bone marrow.
-While I didn’t do that cooking procedure, I finished the sauce with bone marrow butter.
+Traditionally, this sauce is garnished with poached, minced bone marrow.
+While I didn’t go that route, I finished it with bone marrow butter, adding the same luxurious depth of flavor in a simpler way.

 History of Bordelaise